cappe987/capmon/README.md

 # To-do list
 - Check for possible out of range indexing in the code
-- Summary mode - based on pid or comm
+- Improve on summary output format
+- Add regex support
 - Return value of cap check?
 - Create first release